annezj/annezj.github.io/_posts/2017-07-04-Simple-ggplot-animation-tutorial.md

 }
 ```

 Animate by calling the function to create an html animation from the plotting function.
+(Note that the animation package has functions with very similar syntax to create other animation formats such as .gif, .mp4, but these require additional tools to support the conversion.)

 ```
 saveHTML(create.plots(),